This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Blackberry Filling:

-- 8 cups fresh blackberries
+- 8 cups fresh blackberries, or frozen blackberries (see notes)

 - 2 tablespoons fresh lemon juice

-- ½ cup cornstarch or instant tapioca
+- ½ cup cornstarch, or instant tapioca

 - ¼ teaspoon salt

-- ¾ cup 150 grams granulated white sugar
+- ¾ cup granulated sugar

-- 1 tablespoon unsalted butter cut into small chunks
+- 1 tablespoon unsalted butter, cut into small chunks

-- Coarse finishing sugar
+- coarse sugar

 Instructions